sillsdev/languageforge-lexbox/README.md

 There are some exceptions:
 * `LexBox.sln` visual studio expects the sln to be at the root of the repo and can make things difficult otherwise

-Other files, like docker-compose, should be at the root of the repo, because they're related to all services.
+Other files, like `docker-compose.yaml`, should be at the root of the repo, because they're related to all services.

 ## Development

 ### Prerequisites
- * docker and docker-compose
+ * docker and compose
 #### for local dev also:
  * node version 18+
  * dotnet 7 sdk